Skip to content

 XDR relays alerts provided by the Graph Security API.
 This does not include the raw telemetry needed to provide enrichment, context, and propriety analytics.
 Alert-only integration does provide single pane of glass views but does not include the information required for deep analysis.
 Where possible, it is preferred to add integrations where supporting telemetry for alerts is available.

 The availability of these security products depends on which Microsoft subscriptions and licensing you have and what you have authorized XDR to access.
-For more information, see Use the Microsoft Graph security API.
+For more information about Microsoft Defender product licensing requirements, see Microsoft Defender XDR prerequisites.

 Note